wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 1.0.5 =
+* Bug fix: assets are properly loaded from the plugin.

 = 1.0.4 =
 * Bug fix: titles are no longer wrapped using SPAN tags.
 We now use a jQuery replaceText function.